Is Life Insurance a Scam? How to Spot Fraud and Stay Safe

 Check Credentials Extensively

 Every life insurance agent and company must be licensed in the province where they operate.
-Verify their license is in good standing before you engage.
+Verify before you buy:

 Understand Your Own Needs First